springfall2008/batpred/docs/faq.md

 - Perhaps set up the calibration chart and let it run for 24 hours to see how things line up
 - If your export slots are too small compared to expected check your inverter_limit is set correctly (see below)

+## The plan doesn't charge or discharge when I expect it to

+It is very important to correctly set Predbat's [Battery Loss Options](customisation.md#battery-loss-options) and [Battery Margins](customisation.md#battery-margins-and-metrics-options) as these can have a huge and critical impact on the plan that Predbat generates.

+Predbat's default configuration values are the recommended starting values for most users but there is no single right set of configuration values for every user of Predbat, it depends on many factors and your personal preferences.
+Many users will need to customise and tweak the [Predbat configuration](customisation.md) to suit their needs.

+The SOC level that Predbat aims to keep in the battery **input_number.best_soc_keep** and the absolute minimum SoC level **input_number.best_soc_min** are the first thing to check.
+If these are set too high then Predbat will charge at unfavourable rates to maintain the battery SoC.

+Predbat performs a lowest cost battery optimisation so a key part of deciding whether to charge, discharge or feed the house from the battery is the loss rates
+**input_number.battery_loss**, **input_number.battery_loss_discharge** and **input_number.inverter_loss**.

+**input_number.metric_battery_cycle**

 ## Predbat is causing warning messages in the Home Assistant Core log

 - If you have a large **input_number.predbat_forecast_plan_hours** then you may see warning